loreanvictor/callbag-jsx/docs/md/in-depth/compare.md

 compared to React and Angular, and also tends to track changes much more precisely than those frameworks.

-The end result is that though `callbag-jsx` is still faster, smaller and more robust than Vue.js, the difference, specifically in terms of performance, is less pronounced compared to Angular or React.
+The end result is that while `callbag-jsx` is still faster, smaller and more robust than Vue.js, the difference, specifically in terms of performance, is less pronounced compared to Angular or React.

 <br>